codepath/android_guides/Push-Messaging.md

 ### Sending Push Notifications

-Because of the implicit security issues with allowing push notifications to be sent through Android or iOS directly to other devices, this feature is disabled.
-For open source Parse, you must implement pre-defined code written in JavaScript that can be called by the clients to execute, otherwise known as Parse Cloud.
+Because of the implicit [security issues](https://github.com/ParsePlatform/parse-server/issues/396#issuecomment-183792657) with allowing push notifications to be sent through Android or iOS directly to other devices, this feature is disabled.
+Normally in hosted Parse you can toggle an option to override this security restriction.
+For open source Parse, you must implement pre-defined code written in JavaScript that can be called by the clients to execute, otherwise known as [Parse Cloud]( http://blog.parse.com/announcements/pushing-from-the-javascript-sdk-and-cloud-code/).

 Your Java client should call this function: